sanjana-singamsetty/100-days-of-code/README.md

 Worked on
 - post request but got a lot of bugs
-- started on a new app to distract and practice -created ui and learnt about firebase
+- started on a new app to distract and practice
+- created ui and learnt about firebase
--created a link between database and app
+- created a link between database and app
--should solve a bug of menu in app
+- should solve a bug of menu in app
 - revised intent and recycler veiw